vestalux/sljekyll/_events/southwold-2017-06-17-slaughter-in-southwold-lunch-can-be-murder.md

 All with a roll and butter and a choice of cake for dessert.

+This event is not included in Slaughter in Southwold day or weekend passes.
 Tickets are available from the library or on [01502 722519](tel: 01502722519).
 Please book by 3 June with choice stated.